Probate Q&A Series

 • File a petition in the clerk’s office of the superior court in the county where the estate is being administered.

-• Obtain an order confirming the sale.
+• Obtain any required order authorizing or confirming the sale.

 • Execute and deliver a deed once the sale closes.

-Court confirmation often takes four to six weeks after the hearing date.
 The personal representative should also verify any requirements in the decedent’s will that might affect the sale, such as specific instructions or reserved rights of first refusal for beneficiaries.

 b.
 Sale After Distribution to Heirs (Partition)